Egg tapping: Competition

-In Sydney Australia, Tucanje Jaja (Cracking of the eggs) has been held at Croatian emigrant social club Hrvatski Dom Bosna (Croatian House Bosna) since the social club's inception in 1974.
+In Sydney, Australia, Tucanje Jaja (Cracking of the eggs) has been held at Croatian emigrant social club Hrvatski Dom Bosna (Croatian House Bosna) since the social club's inception in 1974.
 The competition consists of competitors facing off in a knockout-style competition, with the winner being crowned as the last-man-standing.
-The current champion is Anto "Rog" Beslic, who has won the competition a record 7 consecutive times.
+The current champion is Anto "Rog" Beslic, who has won the competition a record seven consecutive times.
 As a rule, all winners are forced to eat their winning egg following the final, to prove that the egg is not of another material.
-This rule was introduced in 1984 following several competitiors who were found to have painted wooden eggs in order to progress beyond the group stages.
+This rule was introduced in 1984 following several competitors who were found to have painted wooden eggs in order to progress beyond the group stages.

 In England, the game is played between pairs of competitors who repeatedly knock the pointed ends of their eggs together until one of the eggs cracks; the overall winner is the one whose egg succeeds in breaking the greatest number of other eggs.
 The world egg-jarping championships have been held each Easter Sunday at Peterlee Cricket And Social Club County Durham, England, since 1983.
 Proceeds from the event are donated to the Macmillan Cancer Support charity.

 In many places in Louisiana, egg-tapping is a serious competition event.
 Marksville claims to be the first to make it into an official event in 1956.
 In the past some cheaters used guinea hen eggs, which are smaller and have harder shells.
 Nowadays guinea egg knocking is a separate contest category.
 Preparation for this contest has turned into a serious science.
 People now know which breeds of chicken lay harder eggs, and at what time.
 The chickens must be fed calcium-rich food and have plenty of exercise.
 Proper boiling of the contest eggs is also a serious issue.
 Some rules are well known, such as eggs must be boiled tip down, so that the air pocket is on the butt end.
 There is also a rule that the champions must break and eat their eggs to prove they are not fake.

 In other cultures and languages

 In Assam (a state in India) the game is called Koni-juj (Koni = egg; Juj = fight).
 It is held every year on the day of Goru Bihu (the cattle day) of Rongali Bihu, which falls in mid-April and on the day of Bhogali Bihu, in January.

-In Croatia, both coloured eggs and uncoloured Easter eggs are used, as everyone picks an egg to tap or have tapped.
+In Serbia, both coloured eggs and uncoloured Easter eggs are used, as everyone picks an egg to tap or have tapped.
 Every egg is used until the last person with an unbroken egg is declared the winner, sometimes winning a money pool.